MattTrilsbach/MattTrilsbach/README.md

 - 👋 Hi, I’m @MattTrilsbach
-- 👀 I’m interested in full-stack projects
+- 👀 I’m interested in full stack projects
-- 🌱 I’m currently learning swiftui
+- 🌱 I’m currently learning SwiftUI
-- 💞️ I’m looking to collaborate on .. i'm open to ideas!
+- 💞️ I’m looking to collaborate on ..
+I'm open to ideas!
 - 📫 How to reach me .. matt.trilsbach@outlook.com

 <!---